Nimble Freelancer

 How Do I Set Up a Second Home Network?

-There are three ways to set up a second home network.
-The first is by using an Ethernet connection, the second is by enabling the guest network, and the last is by plugging a non-wi-fi adapter.
+There are three ways to set up a second home network: using an Ethernet connection, enabling the guest network, and plugging in a non-Wi-Fi adapter.

 To utilize a powerline adapter with Wi-FiWi-Fi, connect the non-Wi-Fi device to a power outlet near the router and link the two through an Ethernet connection.
 Connect the other device (adapter) to any different power outlet in your house (after pairing, if necessary) to set up a new wireless network to attach your virtual devices.

 Yes, you can run two routers in a modem.
-To increase the range of the existing network, one can use a second router.
+One can use a second router to increase the existing network’s range.
 Creating a single network name for the two routers allows network devices to connect with the strongest signal to the router.

-If your current routers don’t support WDS, follow these simple steps to set up a WDS environment manually.
+If your current routers don’t support WDS, follow these simple steps to manually set up a WDS environment.

 Router No. 1

-Set up this router in the usual way.
-Disable Automatic Channel Selection in the router’s wireless security settings and manually configure the channel to channel 3.
+Set up this router as usual.
+Then, Disable Automatic Channel Selection in the router’s wireless security settings and manually configure channel 3.

 Router No. 2

-This router must, in most situations, be wired to the existing router.
+In most situations, this router must be wired to the existing router.
 Consider using a wireless media bridge or, in this case, a single network cable to connect the two locations.

-• To avoid IP conflicts or network configuration complications, disable the DHCP server on this router, enabling only Router 1 to handle the network.
+• To avoid IP conflicts or network configuration complications, disable the DHCP server on this router and enable only Router 1 to handle the network.

 • Configure this router’s IP address to one number higher than the existing main router’s IP address.
 For example, if your primary router’s IP address is 192.168.1.1, set this router to 192.168.1.2.
 Please double-check that this IP isn’t part of the 1st router’s DHCP address pool.
 If not, please make a DHCP reservation in router 1’s DHCP table for this router’s address.